maker2413/ProjectEuler/Python/README.md

 # ProjectEuler
-My Solutions to the Project Euler Problems
+My Solutions to the Project Euler Problems in Python.